The boy from Greece who became Celtic's main man

 This was Angelos Postecoglou.
 Five years later his parents legally changed his name to Angelos Postekos, but he never cared for Postekos.

-"It was a fad in those days to shorten your name if you were Greek,' he said years ago.
+"It was a fad in those days to shorten your name if you were Greek," he said years ago.
 "I never liked it and I never used it.
 I was proud of my background, but when it came to my first passport and my first driver's licence, there was nothing I could do about it."

 On Sunday, Postecoglou won his second straight Premiership title with Celtic and a fourth domestic trophy from a possible five since his move to Scotland from Japan in the summer of 2021.